-The Computational Finance & Risk Management program, including its graduate degree, certificate, workshop, and seminar offerings, is a self-sustaining interdisciplinary offering at the University of Washington.
-We are one branch of the Department of Applied Mathematics, and work closely with the Department of Economics and the Foster School of Business.
+The Computational Finance & Risk Management program is a self-sustaining interdisciplinary offering at the University of Washington.
+We are located within the Department of Applied Mathematics.

 Diversity: Courses cover a broad array of topics that allow students to become well versed in the worlds of finance, risk management, and computing.